Learn all about the home loan process.

 With a fixed rate mortgage, you pay the same interest rate over the life of the loan.
 Fixed rate mortgages (FRM) are generally available in 30 and 15 year terms, with the 30-year FRM being the most common.

 The advantage of a fixed rate mortgage is certainty; you know what your rate will be from month-to-month, year-to-year.
 You pay equal installments over the term of the loan, with your payment going toward interest and the principal.

 If you plan to live in your home for more than five or ten years, a fixed rate mortgage might be your best option.

 With an adjustable rate mortgage (ARM), the interest rate can change throughout the life of the loan.
 Interest rates are usually determined by a financial index and a margin, and change based on market conditions.

 With an ARM, the initial interest rate is often fixed for a pre-determined period, after which it is reset.
-For example, a 3/1 ARM has a set interest rate for the first three years.
-After the 3rd year, the rate is adjusted each year and your payment is recalculated.
+For example, a 5/1 ARM has a set interest rate for the first five years.
+After the 5th year, the rate is adjusted each year and your payment is recalculated.
 It may go up, down or remain the same, depending on market conditions.

 ARMs typically offer a lower interest rate early in the loan term, which makes for lower monthly payments, but your monthly payment could rise after a specific period of time.